2046 (film): Jing-wen Part III

 Jing-wen gets engaged.
 Depressed over the loss of Jing-wen, Chow runs into Bai Ling and believes she is likely to remain content with her misery.
 He resolves to get over Su.

 Bai Part II

 Some time later, Bai calls Chow and they go out to dinner.
 She informs Chow of her plans to leave for Singapore, asking for a reference.

 Su Arc

-Chow met Su after arriving in Singapore, financially spent.
+Chow met Su (different from Su Li-Zhen of the previous movie) after arriving in Singapore, financially spent from gambling.
 Su agrees to help him win money so he can return to Hong Kong and they become lovers.
 When he asks Su to return to Hong Kong with him, Su challenges him to a final draw that Chow loses, and so she refuses to go with him and also refuses to tell him why.

 When Chow returns to Singapore to visit her a second time, he does not find her and hears rumors that Su either returned to Cambodia or was killed.